igorganich/damn-vulnerable-defi-halmos/test/climber/README.md

 ```
 Passed!
 ## Conclusions
+1. It is important to consider the specifics of contracts during symbolic analysis.
+For example, the UUPS proxy implements 2 interfaces at once, which forced us to slightly change the logic of symbolic traversal of the setup.
-1. When you need to compare 2 bytes arrays symbolically - you need to be VERY CAREFUL.
+2. When you need to compare 2 bytes arrays symbolically - you need to be VERY CAREFUL.
 There are cases when two arrays encoding the same transaction but have different hashes due to padding.
-2. Simplifying validation can be very effective for finding bugs, or at least it can help find buggy patterns.
+3. Simplifying validation can be very effective for finding bugs, or at least it can help find buggy patterns.
 Yes, we may encounter fake counterexamples, but if that's the price to find a real one, it's worth paying.
-3. In this challenge, we again managed to "cut" the problem and "eat it in smaller pieces": first we found the privilege escalation, then the mechanism for changing the proxy implementation having these rights.
+4. In this challenge, we again managed to "cut" the problem and "eat it in smaller pieces": first we found the privilege escalation, then the mechanism for changing the proxy implementation having these rights.
 However, the privilege escalation bug is atomic, indivisible in nature.
 Halmos also coped with it, but had to significantly expand the number of symbolic calls in the operation and wait many hours until something was found.
-4. The symbolic `fallback()` functionality for **SymbolicAttacker** turned out to be necessary to solve this challenge.
+5. The symbolic `fallback()` functionality for **SymbolicAttacker** turned out to be necessary to solve this challenge.
 This functionality should be useful for future challenges!
-5. Halmos has some effective techniques for working with cryptographic functions.
+6. Halmos has some effective techniques for working with cryptographic functions.
 It is worth understanding what Halmos can and cannot do, so that you can better predict its scope of capabilities for the current test, and, on the other hand, so that the results do not seem like "magic" :D